ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 The response payload specifies the parameters 'group_name', 'joining_uri', and 'as_uri', from the status parameters of the newly created OSCORE group (see {{config-repr}}), as detailed below.

-The response payload is a CBOR map, where entries use the same abbreviations defined in {{groupcomm-parameters}}.
+The response payload is a CBOR map, whose possible entries are specified in {{config-repr}}.
+In particular, the following applies.

 * 'group_name', with value the group name of the OSCORE group.
 This value can be different from the group name possibly specified by the Administrator in the POST request, and reflects the final choice of the Group Manager as value of the 'group_name' status parameter for the OSCORE group.
 This parameter MUST be included.